All club demo or hands-on meetings are held on the second Saturday of the month.

 When we have our Iron-In-The-Hat raffle, usually in September, go to our Iron In The Hat drop off table and give him/her your item/items that you want to donate.
 He/she will prepare a card that describes the item/items that you donated and place a cup (for the raffle tickets) next to your items/item.You can now purchase some tickets (for those that do not donate an item you must donate $15 and buy $15 of tickets.
 Everyone is required to buy $15 of tickets.
 Those wanting to buy more raffle tickets later on can come back after lunch and do so.
 ODBSA definitely encourages you to donate your personally made hand-forged item/items to the Iron-in the Hat.
-The drawing for the items will be at 1:00, so get your tickets before.
+The drawing for the items will follow the demonstration, so get your tickets before the raffle begins.

 After this you can wander over to our Library to see the VP in charge of the Library and check out a DVD or book.
 Remember that VP in charge of the Library wants them back no later that 3 months.
 You can also visit the Library table after lunch and at the end of the event.

 Now you can relax, get your coffee and pastries that's offered at each event.
 Yes, we do have a donation jar and the proceeds go to the person providing these refreshment.
 All events start on time at 10:00 a.m.
 We ask that you try not to be late because this disrupts everything including the demonstrator.
 If you happen to be late: you must sign-in yourself, get your own name tag.
 All the officers handling these tables want to see the demonstrator.
 We normally have lunch at 12:00 pm.
 If our host provides lunch, there will be a $10 charge.
 After lunch you will be given more time to purchase raffle tickets (if we have a raffle) and check things out of the library.